vitorccs/esp32cam-rc-car/README.md

 _Note: in order to enable the external antenna, it is required to change resistor position in ESP32-CAM board [see tutorial](https://randomnerdtutorials.com/esp32-cam-connect-external-antenna/)._

 ## About PlatformIO IDE
-Platform IO is a plugin for Microsoft Visual Studio Code.
+PlatformIO is a plugin for Microsoft Visual Studio Code.
 It is a more robust IDE compared to the official Arduino IDE.
 It also allows us to easily create our own private libraries and use a more object oriented code.

 ## About the code
 The PINs can be customized in the `main.cpp`